h2oai/h2o-3/templates/gcp/README.md

 	- `gsutil versioning set on gs://steamwithdataproc-tfstate` to eanble versioning support
 - In web browser, select the project and left top menu dropdown select Storage >> Browser and validate the bucket is created.
 - An alternate option is to have TF create the bucket, but then would need `terraform apply` in multiple folders as in https://github.com/tasdikrahman/terraform-gcp-examples

-- When executing `terraform init` I was getting the error message `"Error: Failed to get existing workspaces: querying Cloud Storage failed: googleapi: Error 403: steamwithdataproc-sa@steamwithdataproc.iam.gserviceaccount.com does not have storage.objects.list access to the Google Cloud Storage bucket., forbidden"`
-"
-- To overcome this we need to create an IAM policy for this service account to hage the `storage.admin` role.
-This can be tweaked down if needed.
-- `gcloud projects add-iam-policy-binding steamwithdataproc --member serviceAccount:steamwithdataproc-sa@steamwithdataproc.iam.gserviceaccount.com --role roles/storage.admin`

 Next we configure [terrafom to use gcs backend for state mangement](https://www.terraform.io/docs/backends/types/gcs.html)
 - Add this block to `gcp/main/terraform.tf` file